peterbax117/azure-sas-token-expiration-alert/README.md

 # Azure Storage Account Shared Access Signature (SAS) Token Expiring Alert Solution

 Create a simple alert solution for a shared access signature (SAS) token in an Azure storage account.
 This solution uses a Key Vault to manage the Alert as the Storage Account does not offer an option to alert for SAS expiration due to the design of the product.
-We will then use several Events that are avaialble in Key Vault to send an email alert to a user or distribution group.
+We will then use several Events that are available in Key Vault to send an email alert to a user or distribution group.

 * An example of a SAS Token for accessing a Storage Account:
 * sv=2022-11-02&ss=bf&srt=sco&sp=rwdlaciyx&se=2024-03-01T02:00:00Z&st=2024-02-09T18:44:32Z&spr=https&sig=3bRdnoOoCcZVXZ6X2a8IUaKrDFJnSDrkJQcRZuvbFto%3D